Key takeaways

 The Role of College Essays and Letters of Recommendation

 The admissions process relies heavily on college essays together with letters of recommendation for supplying personal insights about the student.
-Strong essays allow candidates to demonstrate their personal traits and history combined with their future goals thus making them distinct from other students with comparable SAT results.
+Compelling essays allow candidates to demonstrate their personal traits and goals.
 The application becomes more powerful through teacher or mentor recommendations which validate both character and academic accomplishments of the applicant.

 How Do Scholarships Factor into the Admissions Process?